brendancol/nginx-gunicorn-flask/SSL_certicate_users/README.md

 $ ./new_client.sh $NEW_USERNAME
 ```

-A file named `$NEW_USERNAME.p12` was created that should be send to the user,
+A file named `$NEW_USERNAME.p12` was created in `/etc/ssl/ca/certs/users` that
-this is the file the user will use to authenticate in the system.
+should be send to the user, this is the file the user will use to authenticate
+in the system.

 ### Revocate user certificate